vhmiracle2200/mobile_testcase_manager/README.md

 created by Ali Rahimi.

-after cloning, you need to download appium server,using python3 and then using MainModule.py to run test scenarios.
+after cloning,create virtualenv, install requirements packages,after that you need to download appium server and start onlocal system, then using python3 to start MainModule.py and running test scenarios.

 ** if you are using than one adb devices ,so dont forgot to change device name in Desired capabilities in Scenarios **